nap3-za/Django-FSA-Template/README.md

-# Django Backend - Managed Content Sites
+# Django Backend - Open Registration Platforms

 ## Overview
 This is a Fullstack Django Project template designed with a Bootstrap-based frontend.
 It includes preset configurations for a scalable django project.